-Possess a matriculation exemption (Senior Certificate) or a NSC endorsed for degree studies (NSC); or for a Diploma, school leaving certificate(SL) or NSC endorsed for diploma studies.
+Possess a matriculation exemption (Senior Certificate) or a NSC endorsed for degree studies (NSC); or for a Diploma, a school leaving certificate) or NSC endorsed for diploma studies.

-Write the Academic and Quantitative Literacy Test(AQL) here for more details.
+Write the NBT Academic and Quantitative Literacy Test(AQL), click here for more details.
 Note that NBT tests are not required for the 2021 intake.

-Matriculants applying to Humanities must submit at least two sets of school results, which may include your Grade 11 final results and Grade 12, April, June or September school results.
+Matriculants applying to Humanities must submit at least two sets of interim school results, which may include your Grade 11 final results and Grade 12, April, June or September school results.

 For applicants who wish to be considered for admission to a postgraduate programme in the Humanities, the following document describes the various application, registration and examination processes and procedures.